rhinobase/raftyui/apps/docs/pages/components/switch.md

 ## Default Selected

-Pass the `defaultSelected` prop if you need to set default selected the switch.
+Pass the `defaultSelected` prop if you need to set the switch selected by default and `isSelected` prop is used to manage checked state.

 ```jsx
 <Switch defaultSelected />
 ```

 ## Read Only

+Pass `isReadOnly` prop to restrict user from interecting with switch component.

 ```jsx
 <Switch isReadOnly />